GiovanniCortigiani/NAOvid-19/README.md

 ```
 This library will encode the shown QR-codes intro a string in line with OpenCV.
 ```
-and a docker basic installation.
+$ Docker is aditionally needed for the Covid Certificate interface.
+Please find a tutorial to install it [here.](https://docs.docker.com/compose/install/)

 We also added the cmake minimum required version $cmake_minimum_required(VERSION 2.8.3) to the CMakeList.

 Furthermore, all the libraries, tools and frameworks from the tutorial sessions of the course "Humanoid Robotic Systems" (e.g., OpenCV, Rospy, ROS Kinetic, TF) were utilized within this project and should already be pre-installed on the student computers which are run by Ubuntu 14.04.